jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Miss Sally has it in her power to make or mar everything, it seems to me."

 "Ay! ye come to that, after all, Ernest.
-Didn't ye say a while ago that the mainspring of this work was self-in-<p class="pagenum">Begin page 160</p>terest?
+Didn't ye say a while ago that the mainspring of this work was self-in-<hr><p class="pagenum">Page 160</p>terest?
 Well, ye was wrong.
 Self-interest is only the balance-wheel; the mainspring is love of our neighbor.
 We couldn't keep things going a day but for that.
 The root of the whole business was Christian charity, and the branches partake of the same life."

 "You have simply helped the growth or lessened the friction by making one's neighbor's interests identical, for the most part, with one's own," said Ernest Clare.